Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Auxiliary-qubit-free QAOA algorithm based on Hamiltonian evolution

 \subsubsection{The phase separation operator}

 The phase separation operator $U_P(\gamma)= e^{-i \gamma H_P}$ is defined as the unitary evolution of the objective Hamiltonian $H_P$.
-According to the Hamiltonian constructed in Section~\ref{sec3.2.1} (Equation~\ref{eq: objective Hamiltonian in simplified form}), ignoring the constant term, the phase separation operator can be derived as:
+The objective Hamiltonian $H_P$ is derived from the transformed objective function of the MDS problem, which encodes both the objective and constraints of the MDS problem.

+Consider an undirected graph $G = (V, E)$, where $V = \{v_0, v_1, \ldots, v_{n-1}\}$, and suppose that the neighbors of vertex $v_i$ are $v_p, v_{p+1}, \ldots, v_q$.
+The objective function to be maximized in Eq.~\ref{eq: maximize objective function} can be equivalently reformulated as the objective function to be minimized as follows: